 As you can see, medical malpractice cases have a lot of complex issues.
 Because their professional reputations are on the line, most doctors will vigorously defend any allegation of malpractice.

-At the Law Offices of John Day, we have a nurse-paralegal on staff who helps us review medical malpractice cases.
+At The Law Offices of John Day, P.C., we have a nurse-paralegal on staff who helps us review medical malpractice cases.
 If the case looks like it could be meritorious, we will order the relevant medical records and consult with medical experts.
 In Tennessee, you must have an expert ready to testify before you proceed with a lawsuit.
 Because of all of this takes a considerable amount of time, we urge folks who think they may have a medical malpractice case to seek experienced legal advice as soon as possible.
 John Day is board-certified in the area of medical malpractice by the American Board of Professional Liability Attorneys.

 If you would like to discuss a potential medical malpractice case with us, please give us a call at 615-742-4880 (Nashville) or 615-867-9900 (Murfreesboro) or 866-812-8787 (toll-free).
 We handle all medical malpractice cases on a contingency basis so we only get paid if we recover money for you.